danibaena/Piston/README.md

 # Piston

-### Proudly developed with love at h4ckademy for the community, Autumn 2015 Google Campus Madrid
+### Proudly developed with love at h4ckademy for the community, as proposed by Traity.

 ## Description